Welcome to the Eider

-S / S Ejdern was built in 1880 at Gothenburg's mechanical workshop to go in coastal traffic in the Gothenburg archipelago and was launched on 14 May the same year.
-Between the years 1898 and 1906, Ejdern trafficked the waters around Lake Roxen to eventually end up in Södertälje.
+S/S Ejdern was built in 1880 at Göteborgs mekaniska verkstad for coastal traffic in the Gothenburg archipelago and was launched on 14 May the same year.
+Between 1898 and 1906, the Ejdern travelled the waters around Lake Roxen to finally end up in Södertälje.

 And today she is the World's Oldest Propeller Powered Coal Fired Steamship with Original Machine still in operation ..
 More about the ship and the association.